mattbeng5/Gamezone-Sales-Dashboard/README.md

 Interactive visuals uncover patterns across product lines, geographic regions, and purchase timing.
 Direct marketing channels proved highly effective, and consistent seasonality trends—with December as the top-performing month—highlighted opportunities for targeted campaigns.
 The EMEA and North America (NA) regions contributed the bulk of sales volume.

-With additional layers of analysis, including product performance rankings, year-over-year comparisons, and regional heatmaps, this dashboard equips stakeholders with actionable insights.
+With additional layers of analysis, including product performance rankings and regional heatmaps, this dashboard equips stakeholders with actionable insights.
 It serves as a strategic tool for both marketing and finance teams to uncover growth opportunities and optimize campaign strategies.

 ### Objectives